2021–22 UEFA Europa League qualifying: Format

 Each tie is played over two legs, with each team playing one leg at home.
 The team that scores more goals on aggregate over the two legs advance to the next round.
 If the aggregate score is level at the end of normal time of the second leg, the away goals rule is no longer applied starting from this season.
-To decide the winner of the tie, extra time is played, and if the same amount of goals are scored by both teams during extra time, the tie is decided by a penalty shoot-out.
+To decide the winner of the tie, extra time is played, and if the same number of goals are scored by both teams during extra time, the tie is decided by a penalty shoot-out.

 Schedule

 The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).

 Third qualifying round

 The draw for the third qualifying round was held on 19 July 2021, 13:00 CEST.

 Seeding

 A total of 16 teams played in the third qualifying round.
 They were divided into two paths: